sgchun/nps/README.md

 $ make
 ```

-4. We recommend to run NPS with computer clusters, processing all chromosomes in parallel.
+4. We recommend to run NPS on computer clusters, processing all chromosomes in parallel.
 To make this easier, we provide job scripts for SGE and LSF clusters.
-Please see **sge** and **lsf** directories and provided examples below.
+Please see `sge` and `lsf` directories along with provided examples below.
 You may still need to modify the provided job scripts, for example, to load necessary modules.
-Note that some steps are memory-intensive or take long computing time; you may need to request resources to your job scheduler.

 5. (Optional) We provide sample SGE job scripts to prepare UK Biobank data for an NPS training cohort.
 To gain access to UK Biobank data, please see [UK Biobank data access application procedure](https://www.ukbiobank.ac.uk/).
 Our scripts use [bgenix](https://bitbucket.org/gavinband/bgen/wiki/bgenix) and [QCTOOL v2](https://www.well.ox.ac.uk/~gav/qctool/).
-Altough these scripts are tailored for UK Biobank data, they are equally applicable to other genetic data in .bgen file format.

 ## Input files for NPS
 To run NPS, you need the following set of input files:

-1. GWAS summary statistics
+1. GWAS summary statistics.

 This is a tab-delimited text file.
 NPS requires the following seven columns, and the rest of columns will be ignored.
 - chr: chromosome starts with "chr."
-The current version of NPS expects only chromosomes 1-22.
+NPS expects only chromosomes 1-22.
 - pos: base positions of SNP
 - ref and alt: reference and alternative alleles of a SNP.
 NPS do not accept InDels or tri-allelic SNPs.
 There should not be duplicated SNPs in the file.
 - reffreq: allele frequency of reference allele
 - pval: p-value of association
 - effalt: estimated **per-allele** effect size of alternative allele.
 For case/control GWAS, log(OR) can be used for this.
+NPS will convert this relative to standardized genotypes using **reffreq** data.

 ```
 chr	pos	ref	alt	reffreq	pval	effalt